inertiajs/inertia-phoenix/README.md

   # The connection assign key to read a Content-Security-Policy nonce from.
 When
   # set, and the assign contains a value, the nonce will be applied to the
-  # `<script>` tag that the library injects to bootstrap the page data.
-Use this
+  # `<script>` tag that carries the page data (for both client-side and
-  # if you serve your app with a strict CSP that disallows inline scripts without
+  # server-side rendered responses).
+Use this if you serve your app with a
-  # a nonce.
-Defaults to `nil` (no nonce).
+  # strict CSP that disallows inline scripts without a nonce.
+Defaults to `nil`
+  # (no nonce).
   csp_nonce_assign_key: :csp_nonce
 ```